 - You import the chronic illness data of your patients into Piwik PRO Customer Data Platform to create enriched client proﬁles.
 You then build audiences to count and segment suﬀerers of chronic conditions (e.g. audience #1: users with arthritis, audience #2: users with diabetes, audience #3: users with hepatitis, audience #4:…).

 - Next, you use the audiences in a personalization campaign.
-You promote content on customized banners and other placements that are relevant to patients with certain health conditions (e.g., personalized care instructions and dietary recommendations for patients who suﬀer from diabetes, or stretches to fix pain management for patients with arthritis).
+You promote content on customized banners and other placements inside your portal that are relevant to patients with certain health conditions (e.g., personalized care instructions and dietary recommendations for patients who suﬀer from diabetes, or stretches to fix pain management for patients with arthritis).

 The result: Your patients are more informed about the nature of their conditions and they take steps to improve treatment outcomes by changing their lifestyle choices.
 The cost of treating patients decreases while their quality of life increases.
 They actively prevent complications from their diseases and enhance their chronic disease management strategies.